The Challenge of LLM Integration

 Prompting as a Cultivated Skill

 Effective prompting represents a specialized competency developed through deliberate practice and continuous refinement.
-While leveraging existing prompt libraries provides initial value, long-term effectiveness requires developing tailored prompting strategies specific to your professional requirements.
+While leveraging existing prompt libraries provides initial value, long-term effectiveness requires developing tailored prompting strategies specific to your professional requirements—strategies that maintain the Socratic questioning approach outlined in our contemplative framework.

 Skill development pathway: